FlintEastwood/ESP32Radio-V2/README.md

 !!!
 IO Pinning is different to the standard ESP32Radio-V2 !!!

+- 2024-01-13 show date & time on LCD1602 in a cycle with the radio station name
 - 2023-11-07 show "Mute" on LCD1602,
              reimplement single-button-mute - use muteon/muteoff for separate buttons, fix zero-volume-bug after leaving "mute" when using arguments up/downvolume